cody328/cody328/README.md

 </tr>
 </table>

 I am a passionate tech enthusiast and IoT firmware engineer with expertise in various facets of technology.
-My experience spans *ESP32 firmware development, wireless communication, secure cloud integration,* and *edge computing,* all enriched by a keen interest in *IoT* and *artificial intelligence*.
+My experience spans *ESP32 firmware development, wireless communication, secure cloud integration,* and *edge computing,* all enriched by a keen interest in *Internet of Things* and *Artificial Intelligence*.
 I thrive on exploring innovative solutions that leverage these technologies to create efficient and secure systems.

 ## Skills and Expertise